Paul Preston: Architects of Terror

-In 2023, he published Architects of Terror: Paranoia, Conspiracy and Anti-Semitism in Franco’s Spain, in which he examined the conspiracy theories and antisemitism behind the rise of Francoism.
+In 2023, he published Architects of Terror: Paranoia, Conspiracy and Anti-Semitism in Franco's Spain, in which he examined the conspiracy theories and antisemitism behind the rise of Francoism.
 The book included profiles of six figures within the Francoist camp: Emilio Mola, Gonzalo Queipo de Llano, Mauricio Carlavilla, Juan Tusquets Terrats, José María Pemán, and Gonzalo de Aguilera Munro.

 Robert Low of The Jewish Chronicle reviewed the book positively, saying that it "shows how fake news is certainly not an invention of the 21st century, and that its consequences can be far-reaching and frequently lethal."

+Views and approach

+Preston has described himself as "not a theorist" and his work as "not Marxist", expressing a preference for biography over social history in his later years.
+He declared himself a "big admirer" of Gerald Brenan's account of the background to the Spanish Civil War in the 1943 The Spanish Labyrinth, and stated that he had been influenced by Burnett Bolloten's 1961 book The Grand Camouflage.
+He confessed to having "enormous admiration for Juan Carlos" for his role in the Spanish transition to democracy.